Dre Campbell Farm

 9. ZeroTol HC

-You can also apply ZeroTol HC to the leaves of the plant.
-It fights against most common plant pathogens and will help eliminate or stop the spread of leaf spot.
-You can also use it to treat snow mold.
+You can also apply ZeroTol HC to the plant’s leaves.
+It fights against most common plant pathogens and will help eliminate or stop the spread of leaf spots.

 10. BONIDE Liquid Copper Fungicide